Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Mass transport through steady-state diffusion

 where $\eta_1$ defines the surface of the torus.
+This surface is what we will take as the ``dividing surface'' of the crystal step with respect to the mother phase.
+Growth units outside it are considered part of the mother phase; those inside, part of the crystal.
 The angle $\theta$ refers to the latitudinal direction, where $\theta=\pi/2$ is directed parallel to the $z$-axis.
 The azimuthal angle $\psi$ denotes rotation about the $z$-axis at a distance

+The steady-state diffusion without advection is described by Laplace's equation for the concentration field.
+This equation is separable in toroidal coordinates and we will cover its solution over the next subsections.